10th National Maritime Awards Dinner in DC – Postponed to 15 April 2021

-The event has not been cancelled, but rather will be rescheduled, likely next year in April, when we can ensure a safe and enjoyable environment for all and honor our awardees the US Naval Academy, the US merchant marine, and the Coast Guard Aviation Association in the manner in which they deserve.
+The Washington dinner will be rescheduled to 15 April 2021 when we will honor our awardees the US Naval Academy, the US merchant marine, and the Coast Guard Aviation Association in the manner in which they deserve.
 We hope that CNO ADM Michael M. Gilday; ADM John M. Richardson; ADM James M. Loy, USCG (Ret.); VADM Sean S. Buck, USN; RADM Mark H. Buzby, USN (Ret.); CAPT Michael D. Emerson, USCG (Ret.); MIDN Grace Lane; Dr. Aaron Smith; Dave Yoho; and Gary Jobson will agree to join us onstage again for this prestigious event, and that we will once again celebrate accomplishments throughout the maritime heritage community with films by Richardo Lopes and Voyage Digital Media and a performance by the US Naval Academy Riveters.

 The National Maritime Historical Society

 The National Coast Guard Museum Association

 Naval Historical Foundation

 invite you to join us at the

 as we honor three iconic maritime institutions:

 The Coast Guard Aviation Association

 VADM Sean S. Buck, USN • Dave Yoho • Gary Jobson • RADM Mark H. Buzby, USN (Ret.)